By using this site, you agree to the Privacy Policy and Terms of Use.

 Open earbuds are becoming the hot trend in wireless audio, meaning there are plenty of good options that don’t make our top list.
 Here are some other pairs worth considering.

-Earfun Clip for $70: These affordabe clip-style buds seem to have it all.
+Earfun Clip for $50-$70: These affordable clip-style buds seem to have it all.
 You’ll get a snappy design in a compact case, a comfy fit, accessible push-button controls, and extras like multipoint pairing and a headphones finder.
 The package feels a step or two above the asking price, save for the sound quality.
 The basic performance is fine for podcasts and light listening, but leaves a lot of meat on the bone for instrumental timbres and detail, keeping this pair off our top list.
-Even so, at their lowest sale price of around $50, these are a good buy for basic use cases.
+Even so, at their lowest sale price of around $50, these are a good buy for basic use.

 Earfun OpenJump for $80: Earfun’s OpenJump offer accessible sound and impressive waterproofing in one of the most comfortable wrap-around designs I’ve put on.
 It’s hard to beat their price, but they fall into one of the biggest pitfalls of open earbuds right now: awkward controls with hit-or-miss response, especially on the move.
-They’re still a decent value, especially on a good sale.
+They’re still a decent value on a good sale, but only if you don’t mind fumbling with the controls.

-Edifier Lolliclip for $130: Edifier’s Lollicilp offer a hybrid open/semi-open design, with an AirPods-style tip looped to a backside battery.
-The fit feels more intrusive than my favorite open earbuds and creates too much wind resistance for biking, but they’re comfy enough for general wear and let you swap either bud for left or right.
-The buds pile on the extras, from multipoint pairing to health features, but their marquee option, noise canceling, does more harm than good in most scenarios.
-Their best asset is clear sound with relatively beefy bass, which combines with their long battery life for a viable option for the money.
+Edifier Lolliclip for $130: Edifier’s Lolliclip offer a hybrid open/semi-open design, with an AirPods-style tip looped to a backside battery.
+The fit feels more intrusive than my favorite open earbuds and creates too much wind resistance for biking.
+They’re comfy enough for short-term wear and let you swap either bud for left or right.
+Edifier adds plenty of other extras, from multipoint pairing to health features, but the Lolliclip’s marquee option, noise canceling, does more harm than good in most scenarios.

 Share This Article